Fiber Conversion Process

 Laying Down New Lines

-After we plan the route, we can dig accurately with an optimal path to run the line from our pedestal location to your home for maximum performance.
+After we plan the route, we can dig along an optimal path to run the line from our pedestal to your home for maximum performance.

-Every neighborhood and property is different, so we begin construction with extra care to not to disrupt the surrounding landscape any more than is necessary to install the fiber-optic cables.
+We begin construction with extra care to minimize disruption to the surrounding landscape during fiber-optic cable installation.
 We use specialized equipment, such as plows and bore rigs, to access hard-to-reach areas.
-Thanks to this equipment, we are able to bury lines quickly.
+Thanks to this equipment, we can bury lines quickly.

 Step 3: